Laboratory analysis of benzalkonium chloride

 HPLC-DAD-MS :

-- This high-performance liquid chromatography technique coupled with spectrometric detection allows precise identification and reliable quantification.
+• This high-performance liquid chromatography technique coupled with spectrometric detection allows for precise identification and reliable quantification.

-- Samples are prepared in inert vials to avoid contamination, and the limit of quantification can be as low as 0.1 mg/L.
+• Samples are prepared in inert vials to avoid any contamination, and the limit of quantification can reach 0.1 mg/L.

-- It is particularly suitable for cosmetic and pharmaceutical products, where precision is essential.
+• It is particularly suited to cosmetic and pharmaceutical products, where precision is essential.

 HS-GC-MS :

-- Gas chromatography with mass spectrometric detection is used to detect volatile compounds related to benzalkonium chloride.
+• Gas chromatography with mass spectrometry detection is used to detect volatile compounds bound to benzalkonium chloride.

 Colorimetry :

-- Less accurate than chromatographic techniques, but effective for screening purposes.
+• Less precise than chromatographic techniques, but effective for screening purposes.

-Laboratories test benzalkonium chloride in a variety of matrices to meet the needs of different industries:
+Laboratories test benzalkonium chloride in a variety of matrices to meet the needs of different sectors:

 Good analytical practices

-To ensure reliable results, certain practices are recommended:
+To guarantee reliable results, certain practices are recommended:

-- Use sealed, chemically inert bottles for sample collection.
+• Use sealed and chemically inert containers for sample collection.

-- Perform regular instrument calibrations to maintain optimal accuracy.
+• Perform regular calibrations of the instruments to maintain optimal accuracy.

 European regulations

-Benzalkonium chloride is regulated by several European texts depending on its use:
+Benzalkonium chloride is regulated by several European regulations depending on its use:

-- Manufacturers must also provide precautionary advice (P280: Wear protective gloves) to prevent risks associated with handling.
+• Manufacturers must also provide precautionary advice (P280: wear protective gloves) to prevent risks associated with handling it.

-- This regulation regulates the use of benzalkonium chloride as an active substance in disinfectants, antiseptics and other biocidal products.
+• This regulation governs the use of benzalkonium chloride as an active substance in disinfectants, antiseptics and other biocidal products.

-- Applicable to materials in contact with foodstuffs, it requires that benzalkonium chloride does not migrate into food beyond the limits set to avoid any risk to human health.
+• Applicable to materials in contact with food, it requires that benzalkonium chloride does not migrate into food beyond the limits set to avoid any risk to human health.

 International regulations